 Another way to impeach the testimony of a witness is to show that the witness has a character of untruthfulness.
 This departure from the basic rule states a party may not provide evidence of a witness's character to show that the witness acted in conformity with that character trait.
 The FRE permits evidence to prove a witness has a character of untruthfulness in:

 Need Help Understanding the Laws of Evidence?
-Get a Free Case Review
+An Attorney Can Help

-The laws of evidence are rooted in ancient laws of the past.
-While these laws have grown and changed to meet modern times, they still aren't always easy to comprehend.
+The laws of evidence are rooted in the laws of the past.
+While these laws have grown and changed to meet the needs and mores of modern times, they still aren't always easy to comprehend.
 If you have questions about lay opinion or any other evidentiary question, get your inquires answered by a legal expert.
-You can get a free case review from a local criminal defense lawyer today.
+Get started today and contact a local criminal defense lawyer.